The Salty Dog's Blog

 Makes about 4 cups

 This dish is part sauce, part side dish.
-The idea came from my good friend Richard Kzirian 20 years ago.
-It was an ingenious dish and he was clearly ahead of his time, contrasting the sweetness of well-cooked onion with the sharpness of fresh cranberry, which has since become a classic.
-May be made ahead and reheated.
+It is an wonderful blend that contrasts the sweetness of well-cooked onion with the sharpness and tang of fresh cranberry.
+The compote may be made ahead and reheated.

 4 tablespoons unsalted butter